ghc-proposals/ghc-proposals/proposals/0000-specialise-expressions.rst

 #.
 The syntax allowing multiple types to be specified is not documented in the
    `manual <https://downloads.haskell.org/ghc/latest/docs/html/users_guide/exts/pragmas.html?highlight=specialise#specialize-pragma>`_
-   and is rarely used, according to a `Hackage search <https://hackage-search.serokell.io/?q=SPECIALI%5BSZ%5DE.*%2C>`_.
+   and is rarely used, according to a `Hackage search <https://hackage-search.serokell.io/?q=SPECIALI%5BSZ%5DE.*%2C>`_, and does not scale to handle the expression-level specialisation of this proposal.
+Hence the plan to remove this undocumented feature altogether.
-   However, there seems to be no great need to remove the syntax, and so this proposal leaves it untouched.

 Costs and Drawbacks
 -------------------